Generic selectors

 Introduction

-When we read Revelation 19:16, where Scripture calls Jesus “King of kings,” the question arises: Who are these kings mentioned in the text?
+When we read Revelation 19:16, where Scripture calls Jesus King of kings“, a question arises: Who are these kings mentioned in the text?
 In this article, I will explore the meaning of this expression and what Scripture reveals about those who will reign with Christ in His kingdom.
-We will analyze biblical passages that shed light on this issue and understand how this promise relates to the faithful who overcome on the Lord’s side.
+We will examine biblical passages that shed light on this topic and understand how this promise relates to the faithful who overcome on the Lord’s side.

-The text of Revelation 19:16 says that Jesus will be the “King of kings“.
-But who are these kings that the text refers to?
-Who are the kings of Revelation 19?
-Will there be people in the world to come who will rule as kings before other people?
-The text in question is as follows:
+The text of Revelation 19:16 states that Jesus will be King of kings But who are these kings mentioned in the passage?
+Will there be people in the world to come who will rule as kings over others?
+The passage in question is as follows:

-Revelation 19:11-16 – “And I saw heaven opened, and behold a white horse: and he that sat on him was called Faithful and True: … And he hath on his robe and on his thigh a name written, King of Kings, and Lord of Lords.
+Revelation 19:11-16 – And I saw heaven opened, and behold, a white horse; and he that sat upon him was called Faithful and True: … And he hath on his robe and on his thigh a name written, King of Kings, and Lord of Lords.

 Winners Will Receive Crowns

-Revelation 1:6 – “And he hath made us kings and priests unto God and his Father: to him be glory and dominion for ever and ever.
+Revelation 1:6 – And He hath made us kings and priests unto God and His Father: to Him be glory and dominion forever and ever.
 Amen.

-Through the merits of Christ, He will make us “kings and priests to God and his Father“, and this will occur when Jesus returns as “King of kings and Lord of lords“, at His second coming.
+Through the merits of Christ, He will make us “kings and priests to God and His Father“, and this will occur when Jesus returns as “King of kings and Lord of lords” at His second coming.
 With this in mind, we can understand who the kings of Revelation 19 are!

 May God bless the reader.